This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 - The use of instruments like forceps

 All of these are things that a doctor should be able to look for, recognize, and address to avoid birth injury.
-Only about two percent of neonatal deaths are from a birth injury, but for those parents, it is significant.[3]
+Only about two percent of neonatal deaths are from birth trauma, but for those parents, it is significant.[1]

 If you are a parent whose child died at birth and you suspect wrongful death, you can make a case for this by filing a lawsuit against the responsible party.